Twinside/Eq/userdoc/functions/eqlib.rst

     column, create a matrix of size width * height, with all it's elements being function( line, column )

+    :param function: A function with two parameters line and col, producing matrix.

+    :param width: Width of the matrix, the producing function will be called with line values from 0 to width - 1.

+    :param height: Height of the matrix, the producing function will be called with line values from 0 to height - 1

     .. command-output:: eq eval "generateMatrix( Lambda(line, col, a _ line _ col ), 4, 4 )"
     .. command-output:: eq eval "generateMatrix( Lambda(line, col, line ^ col ), 4, 2 )"

+.. function:: transpose( matrix )

+    Transpose a matrix (surprisingly), all rows will become columns and all columns will become rows

+    .. command-output:: eq eval "generateMatrix( Lambda(line, col, a _ line _ col ), 3, 3 )"
+    .. command-output:: eq eval "transpose(generateMatrix( Lambda(line, col, a _ line _ col ), 3, 3 ))"

 Higher-order functions
 ======================